HL7/davinci-dtr/input/pagecontent/formal_specification.md

 #### When the EHR is in a patient context
 When the user of the EHR is working in the context of an individual patient and the EHR system allows the launch of a [SMART on FHIR](http://hl7.org/fhir/smart-app-launch) application, launching of a DTR compliant application SHOULD follow the [EHR launch sequence](http://hl7.org/fhir/smart-app-launch/#ehr-launch-sequence) as described in [Section 4.2.2](specification__cds_hooks.html#establish-patient-context) which will allow the DTR process to establish the patient of interest.
 When the user of the EHR is not working in the context of an individual patient and the EHR system allows the launch of a SMART on FHIR application, the DTR process should allow the user to select a usage session from all of the sessions available.

 The DTR process will then allow the user to restore a session.
 The possible sessions to restore SHALL be based on the user's identity and patient that has been established.
-Further information on establishing user identity and sessions is available in [Section 4.4.5](specification__behaviors__persisting_application_state.html).
+Further information on establishing user identity and sessions is available in [Persisting Application State](formal_specification.html#persisting-application-state).

 When DTR processes are launched in this manner, in [Step 3 of the launch sequence](http://hl7.org/fhir/smart-app-launch/#step-3-app-exchanges-authorization-code-for-access-token), in the case where the EHR system is returning a response with an access token, the system will not provide a `template` property, which would point to a Questionnaire resource.
 This is an indication to the DTR process that it has been launched outside of the Coverage Requirements Discovery workflow.